kasparsd/wp-docs-md/docs/wp-blocks-handbook.md

 ```

-The `defaultLayouts` property should be an object that includes properties named `table`, `grid`, or `list`.
+The `defaultLayouts` property should be an object that includes properties named `table`, `grid`, and/or `list`.
 These properties are applied to the view object each time the user switches to the corresponding layout.

 #### `selection`: `string[]`